sourize/Decodex/README.md

 | Dropout         | 0.0   |

 ## Dataset
-The model is trained on **The Adventure of the Empty House** (a Sherlock Holmes story).
+The model is trained on **The Adventure of the Empty House** (a Sherlock Holmes story) also on **Tiny Shakespeare**.
 The text is first converted into a vocabulary of unique characters, which are then mapped to integers for training.

 ## Installation
 To run this project, ensure you have Python and PyTorch installed: